corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## JSON Schema and Union types

-We're now reasonably confident about using our generated dotnet types for the standard json primitives like `object`, `string`, `bool` and `number`.
+We're now reasonably confident about using our generated dotnet types for the standard json primitives like `object`, `string`, `bool` and `number` (and `null`).
 We've seen how to enumerate `object` properties, examine the type of the values we discover, and determine whether properties are present or not.

 Now, we're going to have a look at how represent some more sophisticated JSON schema constraints, and to do that we are going to look at the `otherNames` property on a `PersonName`.
+This will also give us a chance to look at how we represent and `array`.

 ---